dcsaorg/DCSA-OpenAPI/domain/event/README.md

 ---
 - Domain Description updated
 - Bump [Documentation_Domain to version 1.0.3](https://github.com/dcsaorg/DCSA-OpenAPI/tree/master/domain/documentation#v103)
-- `UNLocationCode` added as a filter
+- `UNLocationCode` added as a filter on `/v2/events` endPoint and as a Subscription field
 - updated `portCallServiceTypeCode` with the following values:
   - FAST (AT All Fast)
   - GWAY (AT Gangway down and secure)